Willy Adames

-Willy Rafael Luna Adames (born September 2, 1995) is a Dominican professional baseball shortstop for the Milwaukee Brewers of Major League Baseball (MLB).
-He made his MLB debut with the Tampa Bay Rays in 2018, and played for the Rays until 2021.
+Willy Rafael Luna Adames (born September 2, 1995) is a Dominican professional baseball shortstop for the San Francisco Giants of Major League Baseball (MLB).
+He has previously played in MLB for the Tampa Bay Rays and Milwaukee Brewers.
+Adames made his MLB debut with the Rays in 2018, and he remained with the team until they traded him to the Brewers during the 2021 season.
+After the 2024 season, Adames signed a free agent contract with the Giants.

 Career

 Detroit Tigers

 Adames signed with the Detroit Tigers as an international free agent in July 2012.
 He made his professional debut in 2013 with the Dominican Summer League Tigers.
 In 60 games, he hit .245/.419/.370 with one home run.
 Adames started the 2014 season with the West Michigan Whitecaps.

 Tampa Bay Rays

 On July 31, 2014, Adames was involved in a three team trade that sent Adames, Drew Smyly, and Nick Franklin to the Tampa Bay Rays, Austin Jackson to the Seattle Mariners, and David Price to the Detroit Tigers.
 The Rays assigned him to the Bowling Green Hot Rods, where he finished the season.
 In 125 combined games between West Michigan and Bowling Green, he batted .271 with eight home runs and 61 RBIs.
 He played 2015 with the Charlotte Stone Crabs where he posted a .258 batting average with four home runs and 46 RBIs, 2016 with the Montgomery Biscuits where he batted .274 with 11 home runs, 57 RBIs and 31 doubles.
 In 2016 Adames was selected to the World Team in the All-Star Futures Game.
 The Rays added Adames to their 40-man roster after the 2016 season.
 In 2017, Adames played with the Durham Bulls, where he batted .277 with 10 home runs, 62 RBIs and a .776 OPS.
 In 2018 with Durham, Adames hit .286 with 4 home runs and a .765 OPS in 64 games.

 According to MLB.com Adames was ranked as the number one prospect in the Tampa Bay Rays farm system in 2015, 2016, and 2017, the number two prospect in 2018, and as high as the 16th best prospect nationally.